 5. NoN-DISPARAGEMENT/PUBLIC SUPPORT: The Parties agree that, unless required to do so by a court of law, neither Party shall make any disparaging statements or representations, either directly or indirectly, whether orally or in writing, by word or gesture, to any person whatsoever, about the other Party or the Film.
-The Estate agrees to (i) issue a public statement in support of the Film and the distribution thereof, the contents of which shall be subject to AE’s prior, written approval, and (ii) refrain from making any public statement concerning the Film or the distribution thereof, which may be reasonably construed as unfavorable.
-AE agrees that it shall obtain the Estate’s prior approval of any statements made in reference to Aretha Franklin and the Estate’s participation with the distribution and presentation of the Film.
+The Estate agrees to (i) issue a public statement in support of the Film and the distribution thereof, the contents of which shall be subject to mutual prior, written approval of AE and the Estate, and (ii) refrain from making any public statement concerning the Film or the distribution thereof, which may be reasonably construed as unfavorable.
+AE agrees that it shall obtain the Estate’s prior approval of any statements made in reference to Aretha Franklin and the Estate’s participation with the distribution and presentation of the Film except as otherwise expressly set forth herein.

 6. ARTISTIC CONTROL: Performing such work as might be necessary to complete the Film so that it meets the requirements for distribution and presentation shall be the sole responsibility of AE.
 All associated costs for completed work as well as what might be needed in the future is reflected on the Film budget, attached hereto as Appendix “B”.
 In the process of providing any additional work as may be required on the Film, AE shall at all times adhere to the highest possible standards to protect the reputation and standing of Aretha Franklin throughout the Territory.